Formatters5 min read

 Yes, YAML anchors (&ref) and aliases (*ref) resolve to the same object in JSON, producing merged or referenced structures.

-Format and validate YAML in the browser.
+Format and validate YAML locally.
 Supports pretty-printing, indentation control, and conversion to JSON.
 Nothing is uploaded.
-No install, no account required to try it.
+Runs fully offline in the MyDevTools desktop app.